krishauser/GEMstack/README.md

   - `route`: Stores a 2d route, coming from the router.
   - `all`: State or the current scene, all intent and relation estimates, and the driving logic (objective, predicates, route).

-`offboard/`: Creation and management of data and knowledge.
+`offboard/`: Programs for creation and management of data and knowledge.
   - `calibration/`: Sensor calibration.
   - `log_management/`: Provides log management, browsing, and query functionality.
   - `detection_learning/`: Detection model learning.